ywen407/books-futures-explained/src/2_waker_context.md

 ## The Context type

-As the docs state as of now this type only wrapps a `Waker`, but it gives some flexibility for future evolutions of the API in Rust.
+As the docs state as of now this type only wraps a `Waker`, but it gives some flexibility for future evolutions of the API in Rust.
 The context can for example hold task-local storage and provide space for debugging hooks in later iterations.